NDLANO/editorial-frontend/src/components/SlateEditor/plugins/table/README.md

 If the result produced is not a perfect table, e.g. missing cells or differences in width, the normalization will fix it.

+## Normalization process

+1. On opening slate or on every table change.
+2. Normalize individual nodes (e.g. check if <tbody> only contains <tr>.
+If wrong, wrap element in <tr>).
+If an error is found, that specific error is fixed, then go back to step 1.
+3. Matrix based normalization.
+Its normalized on <tbody> level and not <table>.
+Heres a short summary of what it does:
+   - Build up the matrix used for the rest of the normalization, one row at a time (same process as explained previously).
+If a format error is found, normalize it and return to step 1.
+   - Make sure that all <tbody> or <thead> have identical width.
+E.g. Insert cells in rows where needed.
+On any change go back to step 1.
+   - Make sure that cells have correct header and scope attributes based on current settings.
+On any change go back to step 1.

 ## Thoughts

 ### Performance